siximapala/tracert/README.md

 ## Tracert Script

-This script is designed to perform traceroute to a given IP address, displaying the route along with the Autonomous System (AS) numbers of intermediate nodes using WHOIS service responses, similar as tracert script from Windows.
+This script is designed to perform traceroute to a given IP address, displaying the route along with information about intermediate nodes using WHOIS service responses.
+Similar as tracert script from Windows.

 ### Input Format
 - IP address (or DNS name) passed as a command-line argument.